New Cathedral of Salamanca: Chapel of the President

+The Golden Chapel or of All Saints

+It was ordered to be built in 1515 by the archdeacon of Alba de Tormes, Francisco Sánchez de Palenzuela.
+Its architecture corresponds to Juan de Álava.
+It has several arcades that house different tombs, among them those of the founder of the chapel.
+All the walls are decorated with about 110 statues whose golden color stands out, hence the name of the chapel.
+There are sculptures of characters from the Old and New Testament, including apostles, saints, sibyls, prophets, etc..
+The sculptures are supported by different polychrome and gilded shelves.
+Quite curious are the images of Adam and Eve, which coincide with the images of Apollo and Venus that appear on the façade of the University of Salamanca.
+The image of death appears in a gloomy form tucked in a niche and with a toad between her legs.
+The toad, representation of the sin of lust, also appeared decorating the facade of the Salamanca University.
+A magnificent Calvary presides over the altarpiece of the chapel, placed on a pictorial background by Adiosdado de Olivares.
+Under it, there is an altar decorated with Talavera de la Reina azulejos.

+Chapel of San Lorenzo

+It was founded by Lorenzo Sánchez de Acebes and has an altarpiece with a relief of the saint's martyrdom, attributed to Antonio de Paz.
+From this chapel you can access to the Old Cathedral of Salamanca.

 Architectural style

 The building began at a time when the gothic style was becoming less popular and was merging with the new Renaissance style, giving the resulting Plateresque style in Spain.
 However, this cathedral retained more of its Gothic character because the authorities wanted the new cathedral to blend with the old one.
 Thus the new cathedral was constructed, continuing with Gothic style during the 17th and 18th centuries.
 However, during the 18th century, two elements were added that broke with the showy form with the predominant style of the building: a Baroque cupola on the crossing and the final stages of the bell tower (92 m).
 The new cathedral was constructed without the subsequent destruction of the old cathedral, but a wall of the new cathedral leans on the North wall of the old one.
 For this reason, the old cathedral had to be reinforced, and the bell tower was constructed on the old one.
 Two of the main architects of the cathedral were Juan Gil de Hontañón and his son Rodrigo Gil de Hontañón in 1538.

 Its main entrance consists of three richly decorated arcs, each leading to the three naves (sections) of the church.